 The Department of Primary Industries and Regional Development estimates that farmers in Western Australia apply around $400 million per year of phosphorus in excess of the amounts required for desired productivity.
 Getting fertiliser management right on farms will benefit both farmer’s productivity and water quality in our estuaries.

-The Sustainable Agriculture strategy will work with farmers to optimise fertiliser use by providing incentives for soil testing, nutrient mapping and agronomic advice for up to 400 properties.
+The Sustainable Agriculture strategy will work with farmers to optimise fertiliser use by providing incentives for soil testing, nutrient mapping and agronomic advice for over 400 properties.
 These programs will support farmers to make informed fertiliser decisions so fertilisers and profits stay on the farm.
 Find out more about the fertiliser management program.

 Dairy effluent management

-Good effluent management on dairy farms is constructive on and off the farm.
+Good effluent management on dairy farms is important on and off the farm.
 Benefits include money saved on fertiliser, improved soil condition and moisture retention due to organic matter, reduced nutrient losses from farms and productivity gains.

 The Regional Estuaries Initiative will work with farmers, industry and catchment groups to promote best practice in dairy effluent management.
-It will review dairy effluent systems in and develop best practice management plans.
+It will review dairy effluent systems and develop best practice management plans.
 In partnership with dairy farmers, 20 priority effluent systems will be upgraded.

 These programs will reduce the amount of nutrients entering waterways, leading to improved estuarine health and long-term sustainability of the dairy industry in Western Australia.

 Transitioning dairy farms to best practice through self-regulation will work best with the keen involvement and leadership of industry representatives.
 DairyCare will be led by Western Dairy in partnership with catchment groups, dairy farmers and State government agencies to reduce nutrient loss off dairy farms and improve water quality of regional estuaries.
 DairyCare will be supported with over $2.5 million funding from Regional Estuaries Initiative and Revitalising Geographe Waterways programs.

 - provide farmers with information and tools to make better fertiliser decisions